<em>Feijoa sellowiana</em>, Brazilian guava: planting, growing and harvesting its fruit

 6. Water generously.

-Also consider forming a watering basin around the trunk to facilitate watering and water infiltration at its base.
-Water regularly during the weeks following planting.
+Also consider forming a watering basin around the trunk to facilitate watering and infiltration of water to its base.
+Water regularly during weeks following planting.

 You can plant it in a large pot or container so you can easily bring it indoors in winter.
 Use a well-draining, fairly rich substrate, for example potting compost mixed with some well-rotted compost and coarse sand.
-Position the pot in full sun, sheltered from wind if possible.
+Place pot in full sun, preferably sheltered from wind.

 Feijoa flowering